-The second course in the AP Capstone program, AP Research allows students to work with the skills they developed in AP Seminar in order to complete a full-year independent study of a topic of their choice.
+AP RESEARCH Level IV 5 Credits The second course in the AP Capstone program, AP Research allows students to work with the skills they developed in AP Seminar in order to students to work with the skills they developed in AP Seminar in order to complete a full-year independent study of a topic of their choice.
 Students will, ultimately, write one research paper and perform one multimedia presentation on their project at the end of the year.